Metro Manila: Late 20th and early 21st centuries

 In April 2022, Makati lost the territorial dispute with Taguig regarding the Fort Bonifacio Military Reservation, which was ruled with finality a year later in April 2023.
-The entire military reservation which includes Bonifacio Global City, and the ten Enlisted Men's Barrios (EMBO) barangays, were declared as part of Taguig.
-The ten EMBO barangays were reintegrated to Taguig in 2023.
+The entire military reservation which includes Bonifacio Global City, and the ten Enlisted Men's Barrios (EMBO) barangays, were declared as part of Taguig and were reintegrated to city in 2023.
+Further territorial changes occurred in 2024, when Las Piñas delineated the boundaries of its 20 barangays in order to settle the overlapping boundaries of its villages.
+In the same year, barangay Bagong Silang in Caloocan was split into 5 smaller barangays due to its sheer size and large population.
+In 2026, Parañaque altered the boundary of its 5 coastal barangays to conform to the straight line policy.